GeuseWei/MLB-Odds-Web-Scraping/README.md

 ## Additional Notes

-- Ensure that your virtual environment is set up with the correct versions of Python and Selenium.
-Compatibility issues might arise with newer or outdated versions.
-- The scraper is configured to handle web elements dynamically, which means it should maintain functionality even if minor changes occur on the DraftKings website.
-However, significant changes to the website structure may require adjustments to the scraping script.
+- **Browser Visibility**: If you are not running in headless mode, please ensure that the browser window is at the forefront during scraping to guarantee data integrity.

+- **Empty Data Cells**: Occasionally, the website may have empty cells where odds information is typically stored.
+The program is designed to handle these cases effectively, and corresponding entries in the DataFrame will be set as empty.

+- **Missing Categories**: Sometimes, the 'Batter Props' and 'Pitcher Props' categories may temporarily be absent due to updates on the website.
+The program recognizes this situation and will report it in the command line output.